 There’s still lots of room for interesting improvements.
 I’d love to add another step to the pipeline that allows us to map icons to different art and visual styles to further tailor the icons to specific design languages, branding or application contexts.
 There’s also interesting explorations around on-demand assets that don’t rely on image generation, but instead might pull official company logos, profile pictures, posters etc.

-By providing LLMs with a simple, consistent API for using relevant visuals in their responses we can build much more enticing and engaging interfaces.
+By providing LLMs with a simple, consistent API for using relevant visuals in their responses, I can build much more enticing and engaging interfaces.
 If you’re interested in richer interfaces, check out this post.